- 1. Introduction and Overview

 - 8. Practical Information and contacts

-The need for support is difficult to define in a precise way, but for the purposes of assessing eligibility for interest-free loans or grants, it is taken to mean: ‘being unable to meet the reasonable (in the College’s view) costs of accommodation, maintenance, study, and living expenses, whilst having drawn fully on normally available resources, and not having incurred any foreseeable unreasonable expenditure’.
+The need for support is difficult to define in a precise way, but for the purposes of assessing eligibility for grants or interest-free loans that the College makes to students who experience unexpected financial hardship, it is taken to mean: ‘being unable to meet the reasonable (in the College’s view) costs of accommodation, maintenance, study, and living expenses, whilst having drawn fully on normally available resources, and not having incurred any foreseeable unreasonable expenditure’.

 The College has various Trust funds available to help alleviate financial difficulty.
 The size of loans or grants varies according to circumstances.
 The amount does not usually exceed c£500, but larger loans or grants can sometimes be made in exceptional circumstances.

-If you wish to be considered for a College support loan or grant, you should first discuss your circumstances in detail with your Tutor.
-You will then need to complete an application form setting out your financial position and showing all sources of income and other resources (e.g. loans, savings from vacation work, legacies, scholarships etc) and how your circumstances have changed since the time you submitted your financial undertaking form at the time of your arrival in College.
+If you think you may qualify for a College support loan or grant, you must first discuss your circumstances in detail with your Tutor.
+You will then need to complete an application setting out your financial position and showing all sources of income and other resources (e.g. loans, savings from vacation work, legacies, scholarships etc) and how your circumstances have changed since the time you submitted your financial undertaking form at the time of your arrival in College.
 The form should be completed and submitted to your Tutor as an electronic document rather than a hard copy.
 Your Tutor will then complete a separate section and will forward the form to the Senior Tutor.
 Based on the details of your application, the Senior Tutor who will make a recommendation for consideration by the Master and Bursar.

 Like the College, the University is committed to providing financial support where unforeseen hardship occurs.
 See the following link for more information:

-There is a range of support available centrally from the University as well as College support.
+There is a range of support available alongside and in addition to College support.

 The key University support fund operates on the assumption that any given student will usually only receive a maximum of £2,000 per annum.
 Tutors apply on behalf of students for funding, the deadlines being at the division (mid-point) of each term.
-Details of the scheme, an updated application form and updated guidance will be available from the commencement of Michaelmas Term 2016 at the following:
+Details of the scheme, an application form and guidance are available online.

 If you are a UK/EU student and your household income is below £42,620 you are likely to be eligible for an annual Cambridge Bursary of up to £3,500 per year.
 Further details are available at: http://www.admin.cam.ac.uk/univ/cambridgebursary/ Scottish students are asked to note that they may still be eligible for a Cambridge Bursary even if they are not in receipt of a maintenance grant.
 They should consult the Cambridge Bursary website in the first instance.